 In 2003, SLC was designated as an Exceptional Performer by the Department of Education in recognition of its exceptional level of performance in servicing FFELP loans.
-As a result, instead of receiving the standard rate of 98%, SLC receives 100% reimbursement on all eligible FFELP default claims filed for reimbursement after December 31, 2003 on loans that SLC services including the trust student loans, causing SLC and the trust not to be subject to the 2% risk-sharing loss for eligible claims filed after that date.
+As a result, instead of receiving the standard rate of 98%, SLC currently receives 100% reimbursement on all eligible FFELP default claims filed for reimbursement on loans that SLC services including the trust student loans, causing SLC and the trust not to be subject to the 2% risk-sharing loss for eligible claims.
 However, this 100% reimbursement rate could be reduced as a result of a variety of factors, including changes in FFELP or in SLC's servicing performance.
+See "Risk Factors--Changes in Law May Affect Student Loans and May Adversely Affect Your Notes" in this prospectus supplement.